 Announcing my next big project!

-For one year I will grow, forage, and hunt 100% of my food, while living in the urban city of Orlando, Florida.
+For one year I will grow and forage 100% of my food, while living in the urban city of Orlando, Florida.
 Every single morsel of food, down to the salt, oils, and herbs will come from the land and I will harvest it myself.
 I will go an entire year without eating food from grocery stores (including the dumpsters), restaurants, or even taking a nibble of chocolate or a sip of tea at a party.

 How many miles did your meal travel from the farm to your plate?
 Chances are, too many!
 Vinder is an online community marketplace where you can buy and sell fresh produce straight from your neighbors.
 “It allows you to know who is growing your food and how it’s being grown and where it’s being grown.”